Toxicity Assessment in Preclinical Histopathology via Class-Aware Mahalanobis Distance for Known and Novel Anomalies: Conclusion

+We note that the present study is limited to mouse liver tissue, and therefore direct generalization to other organs or species should be made with caution.
+Differences in tissue morphology, staining characteristics, and species-specific pathology may require dataset-specific adaptation and retraining to maintain performance.

 To further enhance generalizability and translational value, future work should incorporate diverse tissues, multiple species, scanning platforms, and continuous pathologist feedback, alongside continual-learning strategies designed to maintain specificity while prioritizing further reduction of false negative rates.
+Additionally, more held-out categories should be added in order to make OOD class representative of the full morphological diversity of rare lesions that a deployed system may encounter.
 Integration with latest vision foundation models\cite{simeoni2025dinov3}, optimally adapted to histopathology, may further enhance detection performance.
 Collectively, these advances will strengthen AI-assisted histopathology as a consistent and comprehensive tool for early toxicity assessment, supporting earlier and more reliable decision-making in preclinical studies.